libremfg/rhize-docs/content/how-to/model/master-definitions.md

 A _physical asset_ is portable or swappable equipment.
 In a baking process, a physical asset might be the laser jet printer which adds labels to the boxes (and could be used in many segments across the plant).

-In many cases, your process may need to model only [equipment](#equipment), not physical assts.
+In many cases, your process may need to model only [equipment](#equipment), not physical assets.

 ## Physical asset class